addiscoders/First-Portfolio-Project/README.md

 The data souce is Kaggle.com and can be downloaded [here](https://www.kaggle.com/datasets/ahmedabbas757/coffee-sales)
 ## Tools
 - MS Excel 2019 - Row Data
-- MySQL - Data Cleaning, Preparation and Analysis
+- MySQL - for Data Cleaning, Preparation and Analysis
+- Power BI - for Visualization
 ## Data Cleaning and Preparation
 In this phase I performed the following tasks:
 1. Data loading and inspection